Kurento/kurento-tutorial-java/kurento-hello-world/README.md

 kurento-hello-world
 ===================
-Kurento Java Tutorial 1: Player with filter.
+Kurento Java Tutorial 1: Hello World (WebRTC in loopback).

 What is Kurento